martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 4.6.4 for 1.13d
+Vanilla Frosting 5.0.0 for 1.13d
 By Jonathan Vasquez (FearedBliss)
-Released on Thursday, September 12, 2013
+Released on Thursday, December 12, 2013
 -----------------------------------------------

 Features: